 - Listed in Marquis Who's Who in the West 20th, 21st, and 22nd edition and Marquis Who's Who of Emerging Leaders in America, first and second editions.

 Very active in the New Mexico Shooting Sports Assoc.
 (NMSSA), 4H Shooting Sports 1984-2002 (Leader Socorro Junior 4H Gun Club), National Rifle Association of America (Certified Rifle Coach, Basic instructor rifle, pistol, Home firearms safety, training counselor, 1984-present), New Mexico Game and Fish Department (1988-2002), and Civilian Marksmanship Program State Director for NM (1998-present).
 NMSSA Presidents Award 1988.
 NMSSA Distinguished Coach Award 1994.
 National Record for Women’s Team 300 yd High Power Rifle 1989.
-Member of the Women’s International Randall Team (smallbore rifle) 1998-2002, 2004-2008, 2010-2013).
-Coached winning Whistler Boy Smallbore Rifle Team 1998, National Matches, Women’s National Record in the prone metallic team sights (.22 rifle) and won the National Metallic Team Sights Prone Championship, Camp Perry 2003, Member of the Women's International Goodwill Randall Team to England in 2001, 2009, Member of the Roberts International Team to England in 2009, 2nd place grand aggregate in the 2010 NRA Metric Smallbore Rifle Prone Championship, 2010.
+Member of the Women’s International Randall Team (smallbore rifle) 1998-2002, 2004-2008, 2010-2018).
+Coached winning Whistler Boy Smallbore Rifle Team 1998, National Matches, Women’s National Record in the prone metallic team sights (.22 rifle) and won the National Metallic Team Sights Prone Championship, Camp Perry 2003 and 2017, Member of the Women's International Goodwill Randall Team to England in 2001, 2009, 2016, Member of the Roberts International Team to England in 2009, 2nd place grand aggregate in the 2010 NRA National Metric Smallbore Rifle Prone Championship, 2010.
 High Woman in the 2013 NRA Metric Smallbore Rifle Prone Championship and High Intermediate Senior in the 2013 NRA Smallbore Rifle Prone Championship.

 - The case of the scarlet mineral: mineral identification